 To be a witness of mercy in contemporary reality, one must first trust the God who has endowed man with existence and restored him the dignity of being a child of God, and then in the spirit of this trust one must notice everyone in need, be open towards them and remedy their needs in a gentle manner, that is, with deference to human dignity.

-Sister M. Koleta Fronckowiak OLM records her thanks for the conversation.
+Sister M. Koleta Fronckowiak ISMM records her thanks for the conversation.

 “Orędzie Miłosierdzia” (Message of Mercy), 65 (2008), pp. 8-9.